AlexArutiunian/book_reader_tts_silero/README.md

 ```
 ## Correction of speech errors of the model

-In directory [book_reader/src/helpers](https://github.com/AlexArutiunian/book_reader/tree/main/src/helpers) you can find files 'word.txt' and 'word+/txt', with which you can place accents in words of your text.
+In directory [book_reader/src/helpers](https://github.com/AlexArutiunian/book_reader/tree/main/src/helpers) you can find files 'word.txt' and 'word+.txt', with which you can place accents in words of your text.
 Also you can correct of another speech errors of the model with the [guide](https://github.com/snakers4/silero-models/wiki/SSML) from developers of silero model.